-There are three different types of data leaks:
+There are three types of data leaks:

 The Limits of Pattern and Keyword Matching

 "Jane thinks it is really cold at your place, and by the way, her email address is email@example.com.
 Please invite her to the party and keep your place warm."

 The Challenge of Managing and Enforcing Policies

 Ultimately, this has to be translated into security policy configurations on one or more DLP solutions.
-It takes constant work and rework by the security team to create and update policy rules.
-Teams often add more policies, without deleting or modifying existing policies because they fear losing protection.
+Therefore, it takes constant work by security teams to create and update policy rules.
+Unfortunately, new policies are often added without deleting or modifying existing ones because companies fear losing protection.

 Deep Learning and Language Understanding

-By analyzing the content exchanged and shared between individuals across different applications, the platform can more accurately detect sensitive content with fewer false positives.
+By analyzing the content exchanged and shared between individuals across different applications, Armorblox’s Advanced Data Loss Prevention can more accurately detect sensitive content with fewer false positives.
 This makes it easier to protect your organization’s data, enforce data governance policies, and remain compliant with data privacy regulations.